liebermeister/enzyme-cost-minimization/README.md

 [Enzyme cost minimization](https://www.metabolic-economics.de/enzyme-cost-minimization/) (ECM) is a method for predicting optimal metabolite and enzyme concentrations in metabolic systems.

-This repository contains Matlab code only.
-Python users, please consider Elad Noor's ECM implementation at [gitlab](https://gitlab.com/elad.noor/enzyme-cost-minimization).
+This repository contains Matlab code for ECM.
+However, Elad Noor also provides an [ECM implementation in python](https://gitlab.com/elad.noor/enzyme-cost-minimization).

 If you use enzyme cost minimization in your work, please cite our article *Noor et al. (2016)* (reference below).